Table of Content +

 What is the total marks and weightage of each phase in RBI Grade B?

-RBI Grade B exam is held in three stages.
-However, only Phase 2 and the Interview are counted for the final selection.
-Phase 1 is of 200 marks, but it is only qualifying in nature and is not included in the final merit list.
-Phase 2 is the most important stage as it carries 300 marks.
-After this, candidates appear for the Interview, which is of 75 marks.
-The final selection is based on a total of 375 marks, which makes Phase 2 the most important stage in the selection process.
+The RBI Grade B selection process is being conducted in 3 stages Phase 1, Phase 2, and Interview.
+Phase 1 is only a qualifying stage and carries 200 marks, but its score is not added to the final merit list.
+Phase 2 carries 300 marks and is the most important stage of the exam.
+The Interview is of 75 marks.
+The final selection is based on a total of 375 marks, which includes marks from Phase 2 and the Interview only.

 | Stage | Marks | Weightage |